mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md

 The IRR registry software MUST verify that, without their registry prefix, all references from `src-members` are unique.

-This avoids ambiguity regarding backwards compatibility with `(mp-)members` described earlier.
+This reduces ambiguity regarding backwards compatibility with `(mp-)members` described earlier.
-If allowed, the attribute `src-members: RIPE::AS-OTHER, ARIN::AS-OTHER` would refer to two different sets, whereas the translation `mp-members: AS-OTHER` only refers one set.
+If allowed, the attribute `src-members: RIPE::AS-OTHER, ARIN::AS-OTHER` would refer to two different sets, whereas the translation `mp-members: AS-OTHER` only refers to one set.

 # IANA Considerations {#IANA}